 The inscription is bold, with the letters slightly rounded but not completely.
 The font is the same, sans serif.
 The combination of uppercase letters at the beginning of words (“P” and “T”) with small lowercase letters between them makes the text less difficult to read.
 The color is black again, versatile and practical.

 The design change reflects the brand’s movement towards a more mature and understandable style.
-In the early 70s, Pop-Tarts was already a well-known product that had gained a foothold in the market, and the logo became a reflection of stability.
+In the early 70s, Pop-Tarts was already a well-known product with a foothold in the market, and its logo became a symbol of stability.

 The product’s name is playful and simple, inspired by the popular culture of the time.